 However, since no system is 100% secure or error-free, we cannot guarantee that your personal information is totally protected, for example, from hackers, interference or misappropriation.
 You acknowledge that the security of online transactions and the security of communications sent by electronic means or by post cannot be guaranteed.
 You provide information to us via the internet or by post at your own risk.
 We cannot accept responsibility for misuse or loss of, or unauthorised access to, your personal information where the security of information is not within our control.

-If you suspect any misuse or loss of, or unauthorised access to, your personal information, please contact us immediately using the contact details set out below.
-In the event of a data breach involving a loss of your personal information, we will report such breach to you and any relevant authority as required by law.
+In the event of a data breach involving a loss of, unauthorised access to or misuse of your personal information, we will report such breach to you and any relevant authority as required by law.

 Third party websites